amoisio/euler-client/README.md

 A Project Euler web site (https://projecteuler.net/) client which allows users to generate files based on the problem details and a user provided template.

-As an example, the client can be used to generate a Vue single-file component which displays the number, title and full description of the error and provides a placeholder for you code.
+For example, the client can be used to generate a Vue single-file components which displays the number, title and full description of the error and provides a placeholder for you code.

 ## Usage